smart-on-fhir/smart-on-fhir.github.io/authorization/public/index.md

             state=98wrghuwuogerg97
 ```

-#### 3. EHR evaluates authorization request
+#### 3. EHR evaluates authorization request, with end-user input

-Based on the `client_id`, current EHR user, local policy, and (optionally!)
+Based on the `client_id`, current EHR user, configured policy, and perhaps
-user input, the EHR makes a decision to approve or deny access.
-This decision
+direct user input, the EHR makes a decision to approve or deny access.
+This
-is communicated to the app by redirection to the app's registered
+decision is communicated to the app by redirection to the app's registered
 `redirect_uri`:

 ```